 The past fortnight has been a busy one here at home.
 Hospital appointments for me, rugby matches for our son and both of our girls working hard on their studies.
 Life has been hectic.
 Yet, during this time, we have also celebrated two special birthdays in our family.
 Amidst the coming and going, we made time for what is important.
 Spending time together.
 Celebrating birthdays and enjoying the company and love that we have for each other.
 Laughing, catching up, chatting, more laughter and sharing this delicious Chocolate Peanut Butter Drip Cake.

 For me, nothing is more important than spending time with those that I love.
 Whether family, friends or both.
 Yet due to the continued frequency of seizures see here, these occasions have been few and far between over the last two years.
 While I was able to attend the wedding of my amazing nephew and my new niece, there have been very many missed opportunities, simply due to my health.
-Hopefully, this trend is on the turn and change is afoot!
+Finally, this trend seems to be on the turn and change is afoot!

 Since our son and my sister celebrate their birthday on the same day, it has become a tradition for them to see each other on their special day.
 While last year this event was cancelled, we more than made up for it this year!
 We gathered and celebrated this very special day together.
 Presents were unwrapped, cards opened, cuddles given.
 Most importantly we were a family celebrating together.
 Is there anything that is better?

-Since having made our, not so little boy, a fruit cake for his birthday over the past couple of years, change was definitely needed!
-Knowing his love for Reeces Peanut Butter Cups I suggested a chocolate and peanut butter cake.
-A suggestion that was met with much agreement.
-Light chocolate and peanut butter sponges, sandwiched together with peanut butter icing, along with hidden, chopped peanut butter cups in the centre.
+Because I made our, not so little boy, a fruit cake for his birthday over the past couple of years, change was definitely needed!
+Since I know how much he loves Reeces Peanut Butter Cups I suggested a chocolate and peanut butter cake.
+Resulting in a huge smile and a big yes from the birthday boy.
+So I made light chocolate and peanut butter sponges, sandwiched together with peanut butter icing, along with hidden, chopped peanut butter cups in the centre.
 Frosted all over with the same icing and decorated with a milk chocolate drip and more peanut butter cups.
 Finally, a sprinkle of bronze crunch added elegance to the finished cake.

 Recipe: Chocolate Peanut Butter Drip Cake serves 10-12